 The company controls much of the agricultural land in Guatemala and has connections at the highest level in the United States Government.

-The reformist government is overthrown by a Central Intelligence Agency (CIA) backed coup d'état in June 1954.
+The reformist Guatemalan Government is overthrown by a Central Intelligence Agency (CIA) backed coup d'état in June 1954.
 The CIA's involvement includes the compilation of lists of individuals to be "eliminated", imprisoned or deported following the coup.

-An outbreak of protests against the now military-aligned government in March and April of 1962 marks the beginning a 34-year civil war between leftist guerrilla groups and the government for control of the country.
+An outbreak of protests against the now military-aligned government in March and April of 1962 marks the beginning a 34-year civil war between leftist guerrilla groups and the government.
 The Mayan peasants are caught in the middle and suffer the brunt of the violence and killings.

-The military will control the government for 20 out of the next 24 years.
+The military controls the government for 20 out of the next 24 years.